cbeck88/krakenrs/README.md

     }
 ```

-The `KrakenWsApi` object spawns a worker thread internally which drives the websockets connection.
+The `KrakenWsAPI` object spawns a worker thread internally which drives the websockets connection.
 If you don't want that you can import the `KrakenWsClient` object instead and arrange the worker
 thread as you like, while observing latest feed data in other threads using the handle to the `ApiResult` object.